trezzuri/erpnext-docs/docs/en/accounts/articles/update-gstr-1-data-in-gst-offline-tool.md

-Follow below steps to generate JSON file using ERPNext.
+Follow below steps to generate JSON file using SOMA.
 **Setup GST Parameters:**Go to Accounts > Goods and Services Tax (GST India) > GST Settings and update GST parameters.![](/files/l1CthRB.png)
 **Report GSTR-1:**Go to Accounts > Goods and Services Tax (GST India) > GSTR-1.
 Also, you can search in awesome bar.![](/files/Screen Shot 2018-07-22 at 12.10.10 PM.png)
 **Select Return period and Type of Business:**Update filters as per return period and type of Business ( invoice Type) to get the required data.![](/files/Screen Shot 2018-07-22 at 12.31.17 PM.png)